natefinch/noxp/content/about.md

 +++

-NoXP is a site dedicate to teaching D&D to people who have never played before, or who haven't played in a very long time.
+NoXP is a site dedicated to teaching D&D to people who have never played before, or who haven't played in a very long time.
 There are resources both for players and Dungeon Masters, as well as resources for people who know D&D and want to teach others.
 Articles will go up as often as I have time to write them and